Enabling mixed-precision in spectral element codes: Background

 \subsection{Floating-Point Arithmetic}

 First, we briefly explain {\bf floating-point (FP) arithmetic} that consists of approximating real numbers by numbers that have a finite fixed-precision representation adhering to the IEEE 754 standard.
 For instance, a FP number is represented on computers with a significand, an exponent, and a sign: \\[-4mm] where $b$ is the basis ($2$ in our case), $M$ is the precision, and $e$ stands for the exponent, i.e. range.

+The IEEE 754 standard~\cite{IEEE7542019} specifies FP formats, which are often associated with precisions like {\em binary16} (also {\em fp16}), {\em binary32} ({\em fp32}), and {\em binary64} ({\em fp64}), see~\Cref{tb:ieee754}.
+FP representation allows numbers to cover a wide \textit{dynamic range} that is defined as the absolute ratio between the number with the largest magnitude and the number with the smallest non-zero magnitude in a set.
+All FP numbers are normalized and start with `1' as the first bit.
+It is also possible, but to a certain limited extend, to represent denormal numbers (denormals) that are any non-zero numbers whose magnitude is smaller than the smallest normalized floating-point number.

-The IEEE 754 standard~\cite{IEEE7542019} requires correctly rounded results for the basic arithmetic operations $(+, -, \times , /, \sqrt{~},$ {\tt fma}$)$.
-This means that these operations are performed as if the results were first computed with infinite precision and then rounded to the floating-point format.
+The standard requires correctly rounded results for the basic arithmetic operations $(+, -, \times , /, \sqrt{~},$ {\tt fma}$)$.
+This means that these operations are performed as if the results were first computed with infinite precision and then rounded to the FP format.
 The correct rounding rule guarantees a unique, deterministic, and well-defined answer.

-The standard specifies floating-point formats, which are often associated with precisions like {\em binary16} (also {\em fp16}), {\em binary32} ({\em fp32}), and {\em binary64} ({\em fp64}), see~\Cref{tb:ieee754}.
-Floating-point representation allows numbers to cover a wide \textit{dynamic range} that is defined as the absolute ratio between the number with the largest magnitude and the number with the smallest non-zero magnitude in a set.